 Once you’ve chosen the category and goal for your course, you’ll be taken to a page where you can start uploading videos.
 This is notable when looking at Udemy vs Skillshare, as Skillshare skips all of the preamble.
 However, you can still find resources in the sidebar if you need them.

 You can reorder videos at any time using the editor’s drag-and-drop functionality.

-Skillshare has some other notable lacks here, however.
-There is no way to add articles, quizzes, or assignments.
-Having taken some Skillshare courses, this is about what I expected from the platform, but it was still disappointing to discover that none of these functions exist.
+Skillshare has some other notable lacks here, though, as there’s no way to add articles, quizzes or assignments.
+Having taken some Skillshare courses, this is about what I expected from the platform, but it was still disappointing to discover that none of these functions existed.

-The other main area of the Skillshare course editor is “Class Info” and can be accessed through the sidebar.
-This page features areas for the class description, project, category, subcategory, and class level.
-You can also add any skills that students will focus on during the course.
+The other main area of the Skillshare course editor is ‘Class Info’, which can be accessed through the sidebar.
+This page features areas for the class description, project, category, subcategory and class level.
+You can also add any skills students will focus on during the course.

-The “Class Project” category initially excited me, but it’s a pretty lacklustre function.
-There is no way to accept complete projects; you simply assign it and hope that students will do it.
+The ‘Class Project’ category initially excited me, but it’s a pretty lacklustre function.
+There’s no way to accept complete projects — you simply assign one and hope students will do it.

 Skillshare pays people in two ways:

 But how do people pay for your course?
 Access to your course, and every other course on Skillshare, is included with premium membership.
-As far as I can tell, there is no way to sell your course as an individual product.
+As far as I can tell, there’s no way to sell your course as an individual product.

 Skillshare is incredibly easy to use and has a built-in audience of creatives and professionals from all industries.
 However, it doesn’t feel like a proper academic site, and many of the features that make a course more engaging simply aren’t available here.